Assamese language: Writing system

-Modern Assamese uses the Assamese script.
+Modern Assamese uses the Assamese alphabet.
 In medieval times, the script came in three varieties: Bamuniya, Garhgaya, and Kaitheli/Lakhari, which developed from the Kamarupi script.
-It very closely resembles the Mithilakshar script of the Maithili language, as well as the Bengali script.
+It very closely resembles the Mithilakshar script of the Maithili language, as well as the Bengali alphabet.
 There is a strong literary tradition from early times.
 Examples can be seen in edicts, land grants and copper plates of medieval kings.
 Assam had its own manuscript writing system on the bark of the saanchi tree in which religious texts and chronicles were written, as opposed to the pan-Indian system of Palm leaf manuscript writing.
 The present-day spellings in Assamese are not necessarily phonetic.
 Hemkosh (হেমকোষ [ɦɛmkʊx]), the second Assamese dictionary, introduced spellings based on Sanskrit, which are now the standard.

+Assamese has also historically been written using the Arabic script by Assamese Muslims.
+One example is Tariqul Haq Fi Bayane Nurul Haq by Zulqad Ali (1796–1891) of Sivasagar, which is one of the oldest works in modern Assamese prose.

 In the early 1970s, it was agreed upon that the Roman script was to be the standard writing system for Nagamese Creole.
+In January 2020, the Assam government announced that Assamese would be a mandatory language for government job eligibility.

 Sample text

-The following is a sample text in Assamese of Article 1 of the Universal Declaration of Human Rights:

-Assamese in Assamese alphabet

-Assamese in WRA Romanisation

-Prôthôm ônussêd: Zônmôgôtôbhawê xôkôlû manuh môrjyôda aru ôdhikarôt xôman aru sôtôntrô.
-Têû̃lûkôr bibêk asê, buddhi asê.
-Têû̃lûkê prôittêkê prôittêkôk bhratribhawê byôwôhar kôra usit.

-Assamese in SRA Romanisation

-Prothom onussed: Jonmogotobhabe xokolü manuh moirjjoda aru odhikarot xoman aru sotontro.
-Teü̃lükor bibek ase, buddhi ase.
-Teü̃lüke proitteke proittekok bhratribhawe bebohar kora usit.

-Assamese in SRA2 Romanisation

-Prothom onussed: Jonmogotovawe xokolu' manuh morjjoda aru odhikarot xoman aru sotontro.
-Teulu'kor bibek ase, buddhi ase.
-Teulu'ke proitteke proittekok vratrivawe bewohar kora usit.

-Assamese in CCRA Romanisation

-Prothom onussed: Jonmogotobhawe xokolu manuh morjyoda aru odhikarot xoman aru sotontro.
-Teulukor bibek ase, buddhi ase.
-Teuluke proitteke proittekok bhratribhawe byowohar kora usit.

-Assamese in IAST Romanisation

-Prathama anucchēda: Janmagatabhāve sakalo mānuha maryadā āru adhikārata samāna āru svatantra.
-Tēõlokara bibēka āchē, buddhi āchē.
-Tēõlokē pratyēkē pratyēkaka bhrātribhāvē byavahāra karā ucita.